miguelbper/python-template/README.md

 ---

 ## Description
-A template for python projects, using:
+A template for Python projects, using:
 - **[uv](https://docs.astral.sh/uv/)**: A fast Python package installer and resolver
 - **[just](https://github.com/casey/just)**: A command runner that makes it easy to run project-specific commands
 - **[direnv](https://direnv.net/)**: Automatically loads and unloads environment variables based on the current directory